-With the aim of better understanding investing activity by individuals and providing information on those trends, Nomura Securities conducts a monthly survey-the Nomura Individual Investor Survey.
-The results of the survey have been published monthly since April 2006.
+With the aim of better understanding investing activity by individuals and providing information on those trends, Nomura Securities periodically conducts a survey-the Nomura Individual Investor Survey.
+The results of the survey have been published since April 2006.

 Survey method: Questionnaire conducted electronically using the internet monitor questionnaire service administered by Nomura Investor Relations Co., Ltd.